Toggle: English / Spanish

 - Don't let your child kiss other children

-Prober C. Herpes Simplex Virus.
-In: Long, ed.
+Prober CG.
+Herpes simplex virus.
+In: Long SS, Pickering LK, Prober CG, eds.
 Principles and Practice of Pediatric Infectious Diseases.
 4th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 204.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 204.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.